johnabhi9514/facemaskdetection/README.md

 # facemaskdetection
-SSDLite Mobilenet V2 which trained with face mask dataset using Tensorflow object detection API v1 on Google Colab
+ssdlite_mobilenet_v2_coco which trained with face mask dataset using Tensorflow object detection API v1 on Google Colab